Head of Business Development

-Since joining UCLan, Alison has remained focused on business engagement, developing strong links with the private sector and supporting the regions customer management agenda as manager of Call North West (the leading support network for customer management in the North West) until 2015 when she joined the Centre for SME Development.
+Alison Hitchen, Centre Manager, joined the University of Central Lancashire (UCLan) in 2003 after a 10-year career within Local TV at Virgin Media.
+Since joining UCLan Alison has remained focused on business engagement, developing strong links with the private sector and supporting the regions customer management agenda as manager of Call North West (the leading support network for customer management in the North West) until 2015 when she joined the Centre for SME Development.

 Investment Director- Investment Readiness

 Investment Manager- Investment Readiness

 Robert Sheffrin, Investment Director, has 30 years of venture capital, business angel and corporate advisory experience.
 Since the 1980’s Robert has specialised in venture capital and business angel investment as a fund manager, investor and advisor.
 After establishing an international venture capital consultancy, he was an investor and management team member with Imperial Energy plc which grew from start-up to FTSE 250 in 4 years, ultimately becoming group finance director for the oil field services subsidiaries.
 A chartered accountant, he is deputy president of the ICAEW Lancashire & South Lakeland and a former director of the UK Business Angels Association.